prettier/eslint-config-prettier/README.md

       indent: "error",
     },
   },
-  configPrettier, // eslint-config-prettier last
+  eslintConfigPrettier, // eslint-config-prettier last ];
-];
 ```

 However, looking at the above config might feel confusing.
-It looks like we enable the `indent` rule, but in reality it’s disabled thanks to the `configPrettier` line below it.
-Instead you might want to actually have your own rules _after_ eslint-config-prettier and run the CLI helper tool to find out about problems, so you can remove conflicting rules from the config file altogether.
+It looks like we enable the `indent` rule, but in reality it’s disabled thanks to the `eslintConfigPrettier` line below it.
+Instead you might want to actually have your own rules _after_ eslint-config-prettier and run the CLI helper tool to find out about problems, so you can remove conflicting rules from the config file altogether (simplifying your config).

 For both eslintrc and eslint.config.js (flat config), can **run the CLI helper tool using `npx`:**